 - Rachel Scott, Team Lead and Senior Policy Analyst for Crises and Fragility, Organisation for Economic Co-operation and Development

 - Bonaventure Gbétoho Sokpoh, Head of Policy, Advocacy & Learning, CHS Alliance

 This event is co-hosted by The New Humanitarian (formerly IRIN News) and the Organisation for Economic Co-operation and Development (OECD).

 Auditorium A1B, Maison de la Paix, Chemin Eugène-Rigot 2A, Geneva, Switzerland

 Following a tumultuous year around the globe, Cameroon, Brazil, the United Kingdom, and Venezuela are among the countries that have fallen furthest down the Fragile States Index (FSI), an annual ranking carried out by The Fund for Peace and published with The New Humanitarian (formerly IRIN News).

-Join us on Wednesday, 10 April at 18:15 CET to discuss the findings of the 15th FSI and its relevance to the humanitarian sector at the Graduate Institute’s Centre on Conflict, Development and Peacebuilding (CCDP).
-The event, jointly convened between the Graduate Institute, The New Humanitarian, and Fund for Peace, will feature a briefing on the FSI and its findings for 2019 and a panel discussion on the changing humanitarian focus on fragile states and the role of the media in chronicling the immediate and long-term impact of social, political, and economic pressures on lives and livelihoods around the world.
+On Wednesday 10 April 2019, we discussed the findings of the 15th FSI and its relevance to the humanitarian sector at the Graduate Institute’s Centre on Conflict, Development and Peacebuilding (CCDP).
+The event, jointly convened between the Graduate Institute, The New Humanitarian, and Fund for Peace, featured a briefing on the FSI and its findings for 2019 and a panel discussion on the changing humanitarian focus on fragile states and the role of the media in chronicling the immediate and long-term impact of social, political, and economic pressures on lives and livelihoods around the world.

 About the Fragile States Index: